About Jeff Koons

 Hybrid of fine art and popular culture

-However, the end result is an ingenious transformation that has caused immense commercial success for Koons.
+However, the result is an ingenious transformation that has caused immense commercial success for Koons.
 His artwork is definitely a fine hybrid of fine art and popular culture.
-Anyone that analyses his pieces such as Koon’s The New, will see that his work speaks volumes about the contemporary society that we live in today.
+Anyone that analyses his pieces, such as Koon’s The New, will see that his work speaks volumes about the contemporary society that we live in today.

 The New, 1980

-Between the years of 1979 and 1980, Jeff Koon primarily worked on The New series.
+Between 1979 and 1980, Jeff Koon primarily worked on The New series.
 His works at the beginning were based on conceptual structures.
 The New was created in 1980 after completing his first conceptual sculpture series which he titled Pre-New.
 The New featured a series of vacuum cleaners from popular brand names that appealed to Koons.

 How Koons created the work

 In the New, Koon stacked two unused vacuum cleaners on top of each other and sealed them hermetically in a well-lit Plexiglas box.
 The lighting of the fluorescent bulbs in the display window is what caused the art installation to appear like a typical display that you would find in an appliance store rather than a high-end piece of art that you would expect to find in a gallery.
 Perhaps the stand out feature of each artwork in “The New” series was the use of fluorescent lighting.
-This gave them some sort of gleaming appeal that attracted fans from right, left, and center.
+This gave them some sort of gleaming appeal that attracted fans from the right, left, and center.